So is L-Theanine good for social anxiety?

 Social anxiety is one of the most common anxiety disorders, with an estimated 15 million people in the United States suffering from this condition.

-This is why I believe it can also be an especially good solution for managing social anxiety.
+This is why I believe L-theanine can also be an especially good nootropic, either as part of a stack, or on it’s own.

 So without further ado, let’s find out how L-Theanine works, shall we?